 This blog post is a confessional.
 I didn’t want to reveal the full extent of what’s been going on out of respect for the parties involved.
 Now, I don’t care anymore.
 Domestic abuse is wrong, whatever form it takes.
 I might be a man, with a beard and a few extra stones around my middle, but that doesn’t make me any less a victim.

 In order to keep it on point, because it’s long, I’m only going to focus on the lockdown.
-Stuff that happened before – siphoning money from the bills account into her own, for example, or all the times she’s taken a swing at me – is water under the bridge at this point.
+Stuff that happened before – extorting money out of me by threatening the children, for example, or throwing drinks over me, or attacking me with scissors, or hitting me while I was driving, or saying she’d abort my baby if I didn’t do as I was told – is water under the bridge at this point.

-As I’ve mentioned before, as soon as the lockdown started, I became Public Enemy Number One to my wife and [redacted].
+As I’ve mentioned before, as soon as the lockdown started, I became Public Enemy Number One to my wife and her family.
 When the Prime Minister told us to stay at home and not visit anyone who didn’t live in the same household, I took that as it was meant.
-My wife, on the other hand, took it to mean ‘keep visiting [redacted] despite living in three separate households’.
+My wife, on the other hand, took it to mean ‘keep visiting everyone despite living in three separate households’.
+Because the rules only apply to other people.

 As someone who believes in doing what’s right, I was adamant we’d respect the lockdown.
 I was therefore horrified when [redacted] turned up on my doorstep a couple of days later.
 When I didn’t let her in, much shouting and crying ensued, in which I was made out to be the bad guy.
 To my children, I was being mean and upsetting mummy and [redacted]; to my wife and [redacted], I was being unreasonable and irrational.